alainrinder/quoridor.py/README.md

 * Play against a bot (Human vs AI)
 * Make one bot to play against another (AI vs AI)

-For a quick play against IA, execute "python main.py --players=Me:Human,IA:BuildAndRunBot" Execute "python main.py -h" to display usage.
+For a quick play against IA, execute "python main.py --players=Me:Human,IA:BuildAndRunBot".
+Otherwise, execute "python main.py -h" to display usage.

 For human players :
 * Press "p" to move your pawn: it will display the possible moves, so you can click where you want your pawn to go;